foundriesio/docs/source/user-guide/custom-ci/custom-ci-for-rootfs.rst

 Custom CI for RootFS
 ====================

-FoundriesFactory® includes all you need to build a Linux®-based operating system and securely deploy it.
+The FoundriesFactory™ Platform includes all you need to build a Linux®-based operating system and securely deploy it.
 In particular, it provides you with a git repo and a CI service that handles building the kernel and :term:`rootfs`, and delivering them to devices.
 This is done while leveraging the TUF compliant OTA service.
 You can learn more in the :ref:`reference <ref-linux>` section.